Amy Olson

-Amy Olson née Anderson (born July 10, 1992) is an American former professional golfer who played on the LPGA Tour from 2013 to 2023.
+Amy Olson née Anderson (born July 10, 1992) is an American professional golfer.
+She played on the LPGA Tour from 2013 to 2023.
 She turned professional in 2013 after her collegiate career at North Dakota State University where she won an NCAA record 20 collegiate events.

+Early life

+Anderson was born in 1992 in Oxbow, North Dakota to Mark and Twyla Anderson.
+She started playing golf at age two and won numerous local, state, and regional competitions. her most notable win coming in 2009 at the U.S. Girl's Junior at Trump National Golf Club Bedminster.
+In 2011, she was the first woman to compete in the KX Bank of the West Amateur Tournament.

+She has one sibling, Nathan Anderson, who competed on North Dakota State University's men's golf team.
+She was home schooled through high school.

 Amateur career

-Anderson started playing golf at age 2 and won numerous local, state, and regional competitions with her most notable win coming in 2009 at the U.S. Girl's Junior at Trump National in Bedminster, New Jersey.
-In 2011 she was the first woman to compete in the KX Bank of the West Amateur Tournament.

-College career

-Anderson competed at North Dakota State University, where she led the women's golf program in scoring each of her four years.
+Anderson competed at North Dakota State University (NDSU) where she led the women's golf program in scoring each of her four years.
 She qualified for the 2011 U.S. Women's Open while in college and held the first-round lead at The Broadmoor.
 She won 20 collegiate events, which beat Juli Inkster's NCAA record of 17 events.

 In addition to her performance on the golf course, Anderson held a 3.97 GPA in accounting and won the Elite 89 Award as a sophomore, being the student-athlete with the highest GPA (4.0) at the national championship.